preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Subscription Scope**: Select the scope here, meaning what the user actually subscribes to; the Page in a community (= all changes to the page, even comments and best reply for Knowledge pages), the Publishing App, meaing the Community app (= all new pages in the app, but not changes to existing pages) or the Page Collection for the community (= all new pages in the Page Collection, but not changes to existing pages).
 The Scope can also be a Publishing Channel.
 + **Publishing Channel**: If Publishing Channel was set as Scope, use this list to select channel.

-**Note!** Regardinf Publishing Apps - subscription is only meant to be used in communities.
+**Note!** Regarding Publishing Apps - subscription is only meant to be used in communities.
 For more information, see: :doc:`Subscriptions in Communities </using-communities/subscriptions/index>`

 Teamwork navigation
 ---------------------
-**(This part of the page is being edited, will be finished soon.)**

-The purpose of this button is to create a teamwork navigation, like the one that can be availble from the header.
+The purpose of this button is to create a teamwork navigation, like the one that can be availble from the workspace header.

 .. image:: teamwork-navigation-button-all.png

-You can add Categories (tabs) to display and you can work with a number of details for what is actually shown under each category.
-Using the option "Create Teamwork" you can edit the settings for what is to be displayed regarding Show Create New Site, and if that option should be available for users at all.
+You can add categories (tabs) to display and you can work with a number of details for what is actually shown under each category.
+Using the option "Create Teamwork" you can decide if it should be possible to create an app from here, and how it will work in that case.

 Note that a category is basically a team collaboration rollup, so if you think along this line when you edit the settings for a category, you're on the right track.

-Categories
-''''''''''''
 You can add categories this way:

 + Click ADD.